Kurotaku-sama/unraid.user.scripts.enhanced/README.md

 ## Installation

-This Plugin is not in the Community Applications (yet) so you need to manually install it.
+You can either install it from the Community Applications in your Unraid Server or manually.

 1. Ensure you have the [User Scripts plugin](https://forums.unraid.net/topic/48286-plugin-ca-user-scripts/) installed
 2. Connect to your Unraid server via SSH